Bioness-zz/SLAI-Balance-Patch/README.md

 Increased minimum blast to 8 from 1

 [37] M-4 Recoilless Gun
-Increased detonation time to 55 from 45
+Increased base blast damage to 3,400 from 2,400 Increased blast damage scaling to 2,950 from 1,950 Increased blast damage grow level scaling to 1,850 from 1,350 Increased detonation time to 55 from 45
+Increased start speed to 7 from 5
-Increased base ammunition to 110 from 85
+Increased top speed to 7 from 5
-Increased max heavy ammunition scaling to 36 from 26 Increased impact to 1 from 0.35
+Increased impact to 1 from 0.35
 Increased minimum blast to 3 from 1